Tools4everBV/HelloID-Conn-Prov-Target-Planon-Persons/README.md

 In these resource scripts, there is a GET call used to retrieve the functions and departments, but it requires an empty object to be sent in the request body, which appears somewhat unusual in the code.

-The department resource script requires a value with a dot to be selected in HelloId.
-For example _Department.Displayname_.
+The department resource script requires two value's a displayname and externalid.
+For example _Department_.

-The function resource script requires two value's a displayname and a code.
+The function resource script requires two value's a name and externalid.
 For example _Title_.